-What are the best ways to engage in business, and what are the best products?
+What are the best ways to engage in business, or what are profitable products and services?

 How much knowledge of the subject should you have, and how much experience should you have before you jump in with both feet?

 What does it take to be a successful entrepreneur??